Policies and procedures

 Partial tests and assignments that were passed will lose their validity if the course within which they were taken was not passed.
 The examiner may grant the student exemption or impose an substitute assignment for parts of a course other than (partial) tests.

 Interim Study Advice

-In your first year of your first enrolment in your programme, you will receive a positive or negative Interim Study Advice before 31 January.
+In the first year of enrolment in a Bachelor's programme, you will receive a positive or negative Interim Study Advice before 31 January.
 This advice indicates your study progress and is not binding.
 In case of a negative Interim Study Advice, you will be advised to discontinue your studies.

 Binding Study Advice

 At the end of the first academic year, a Binding Study Advice (BSA) will be given.
 The norm for the Binding Study Advice for the academic year 2023-2024 is 45 EC.

 The BSA is issued by the programme director, based on the number of credits you have obtained in the current academic year.
 You can obtain 60 EC (or more) in one academic year.
 If you have obtained at least 45 EC at the end of your first academic year, you will receive a positive Binding Study Advice.

 If you achieve less than 45 EC in your first year, you will receive a negative binding study advice.
 In that case, you are not allowed to continue your studies.
 If there are personal circumstances that may influence your BSA, please report this as soon as possible to the study advisor.

 - If you request course de-enrolment before 1 February of your first study year, you will receive no negative binding study advice.

 Also see article 7.4 of the Education and Examination Regulations (EER).